Primary tabs

 Written examination

-Written examinations take place in January, May/June.
+Written examinations take place in April-June.

 Other

 Mid-Course examinations will be held for the Microeconomics, Macroeconomic, and Econometrics Modules and are held in the week prior to the beginning of the Lent Term.
 The examinations will be of 1.5, 2, or 3 hours’ duration.
-These mock exams will give students the opportunity to practice under examination conditions for the formal May examinations, and will also give a good indication of progress.
+These mock exams will give students the opportunity to practice under examination conditions for the formal April-June examinations, and will also give a good indication of progress.